bvibber/turtle-world/readme.md

 Lists and instruction arguments may span across newlines, which are treated the same as spaces.
 Closing parentheses and brackets are required.

-Infix operators are not yet implemented.
-Use procedure operations like `sum` and `product` for arithmetic.

-Variables and procedures share a common namespace.
+Variables and procedures share a common namespace and are case-sensitive.

 Procedures may be created inside a procedure.